Frosthaven/cyberpunk-ff06b5-research/docs/working-theory.md

 ## What is the Statue?

 The statue is a data slug, provided by Spider Murphy.
 It is connected to Johnny's mind, and releases V into the city.
+The path symbol on the abdomen of the statue symbolizes the paths that V will take through the game and the choices they will make.

+FF:06:B5 could represent the perfect path.
+The one that has just the right amount of V's influence without oversaturating the world with their presence.

 ## Who or What is V?

 V is the character we upload into Johnny.
-The payload is [pink in hue](/Research/Around%20The%20City/theory-broken-time/#the-data-lifecycle), which when combined with the red/cyan of the game and blue/yellow of Johnny completes the colors we experience in this projected version of Night City.
+The payload is [pink/purple in hue](/Research/Around%20The%20City/theory-broken-time/#the-data-lifecycle), which when combined with the red/cyan of the game and blue/yellow of Johnny completes the colors we experience in this projected version of Night City.